Skip to navigation menu Skip to content

 These other types of kidney tumors are very rare but do happen in children and teens:

-• Renal cell carcinoma (mainly affects patients 15 years and older)
+• Renal cell carcinoma (mainly affects teenagers and adults)

 • Clear cell sarcoma of the kidney (most often seen in children under 4 years)